ippontech/iroco2/contribute/adr/003_tests_standards.md

 -  Definition
 > Testing the whole application.
 - Strategy
-> A few tests of use cases, to be executed manually at first, within an AWS sandbox running IroCO2 code.
-Automation shall be implemented in a second phase.
+> A few tests of use cases, to be executed on an AWS sandbox account (e.g. Ippon's one) to run a `terraform apply` on the whole stack.
+Automation can be implemented for Continuous Delivery on non production environment, based on the fork of the github repo.